pedscoffee/ideal-guacamole/SECURITY.md

 # Security and Patient Data Review

+*This tool is currently in beta development.
+The goal is to explore what is possible, but in its current state any actual clinical use should be strictly avoided.*

 Present is a static, browser-based clinical documentation assistant intended to keep clinical content on the clinician's device.
 This document summarizes the data flow, patient-data posture, network behavior, and recommended deployment controls for IT/security review.

 This document is not legal advice.
 HIPAA compliance decisions should be made by the covered entity or business associate through its normal privacy, security, legal, and risk-management process.